Txe Arana

 Txe Arana (Lleida, Spain, 1972) is a Catalan actress and television hostess.

+Career

 She started her career in 1993 in the musical TV show Sputnik.
 She has also worked as a voice actor in many audiovisual productions, such as the II Premis Gaudí ceremony organised by the Catalan Film Academy on 1 February 2010.
 She is also a collaborator in the online magazine Esguard.

 Txe Arana is a supporter of Catalan Independence, and she took part in a campaign to encourage participation in the 2014 Independence referendum.